profsmucker/ta-works/Documentation/README.md

 		* Open Step 5, Review Applicants - (https://team4.uwaterloo.ca/taform/applicants.html)
 		* Review the students that have applied.
 		* Select 'Edit Student Info' on the student you would like disqualify or edit the basic information of.
-		* The screen you will see lists the students basic information for the upcoming term as well as the ability to "disqualify" the applicant.
+		* The screen you will see lists the student's basic information for the upcoming term as well as the ability to "disqualify" the applicant.
-		* You are able to change the students basic informaiton at this time.
+		* You are able to change the students basic information at this time.
 		* If you decide to "disqualify" an applicant, they will not appear in the instructor rankings or the final matches.
 		* When you select submit you will be re-directed to the Applicant page where you can see the changes you have made for that student.
 6. [Modify Apps]